What to see in Malta: 20 things not to miss

 15. The Blue Lagoon of Comino in Malta

-Halfway between Malta and Gozo lies the island of Comino, the third largest island in the Maltese archipelago.
+Halfway between Malta and Gozo lies the island of Comino, the third largest of the Maltese archipelago.
 The island takes its name from the cumin plant (yes, the one used to make curry), it is completely car-free and its inhabitants are very few (not even 10).
 It is a small tropical paradise, far from the tropics.
-When you see the word “Malta” on some brochures it is usually accompanied by a photo of this lagoon, whose beach is the most beautiful and crowded in the whole Mediterranean! ;) To get there obviously the only way is to take a ferry which you will find with regular departures.
+When you see the words ‘Malta’ on some brochure, it is usually accompanied by a photo of this lagoon, whose beach is the most beautiful and crowded in the entire Mediterranean! ;)

 Blue Lagoon - Comino - Malta